fominos/fominos/README.md

 ## Hi, I'm Katia 👋
+A recently qualified Data Scientist passionate about turning data into insights and building intelligent applications.

 ### Education and Qualification

 I have successfully completed professional retraining in Data Science and obtained my diploma in April 2025.
 The comprehensive program covered the following key areas: